HERE'S WHAT YOU NEED TO KNOW ABOUT Capital One 360 DEPOSIT PRODUCTS

 Withdrawals - We will not permit partial withdrawals of principal during the term of the account.

-Withdrawal of Interest - The APY assumes all interest will remain on deposit until maturity.
+Withdrawal of Interest Prior to Maturity - The APY assumes all interest will remain on deposit until maturity.
 Any withdrawal will reduce earnings.

 Balance Computation Method - We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal in the account each day.